 In addition to his coaching duties, Roussell was an assistant professor at Chicago and taught four credits of activities classes per year.
 He was also a member of the athletic department’s promotions team and personnel committee, and he served on the university’s Community Service and Student Leadership awards committees.

 A 2001 graduate of the University of Iowa, Roussell double-majored in journalism/mass communications and political science.
 In 2002 he began a two-year stint as a graduate assistant women’s basketball coach at Minnesota State, completing a master’s degree in sports administration while honing his coaching skills.

 His first coaching experience came at the high school level, as he served as the boys’ varsity assistant coach and head JV coach at Breck High School in Minneapolis, Minn. for the 2001-02 season.

-Roussell and his wife, Molly, have a six-year-old son, Riley, and a two-year old daughter, Kelsey.
+Roussell and his wife, Molly, have an eight-year-old son, Riley, a four-year old daughter, Kelsey, and a one-year old daughter, Kendall.

 • Two-time Patriot League Coach of the Year